Little Blue Lake

-Little Blue Lake is a water-filled doline in the Australian state of South Australia located in the state's south-east in the locality of Mount Schank about 20 km south of the municipal seat of Mount Gambier.
+Little Blue Lake is a water-filled sinkhole (“cenote”) in the Australian state of South Australia located in the state's south-east in the locality of Mount Schank about 20 km south of the municipal seat of Mount Gambier.
 It is notable locally as a swimming hole and nationally as a cave diving site.
 It is managed by the District Council of Grant and has been developed as a recreational and tourism venue.